 “You really need to get out in front of that and make sure people are aware that this location is to help the whole organization grow,” said Dugow.
 “It is not about replacing people from your existing HQ.”

-Want to learn more about Waterloo?
-Contact our team.
 We can provide in-depth data and insights into the local tech community, including comparisons with most major American cities.
+Get in touch with our team today.